 Believing they have left behind shadowy figures from their past, newlyweds Christian and Ana fully embrace an inextricable connection and shared life of luxury.
 But just as she steps into her role as Mrs. Grey and he relaxes into an unfamiliar stability, new threats could jeopardize their happy ending before it even begins

 Producer Dana Brunetti begins: “As a producer of these films—bringing to life these books that fans are just ravenous for and seeing the phenomenal success of them—well, it’s been extraordinary.
 It’s not something that a lot of people—whether a producer, a writer, a director, a cast or crew member—ever get to do in their entire careers.
 To be able to do this with three different movies, it’s been extremely rewarding and satisfying.
-I’m extremely grateful to be able to be accepted both in the ‘Fifty Shades’ family by Erika, but also by the fan base, because they are very critical—the last thing any of us wanted to do was mess up that thing that they love so much.”
+I’m extremely grateful to be able to be accepted both in the ‘Fifty Shades’ family by Erika, but also by the fan base because they are very critical—the last thing any of us wanted to do was mess up that thing that they love so much.”

 Signs along the way let filmmakers know that they were far from messing up, beginning with the explosive box-office performance of the first film.
-When the trailer for the second film, Fifty Shades Darker, debuted online in September 2016, in less than 24 hours, it racked up more than 114 million views, shattering the previously set record for highest-performing full-length trailer of Star Wars: The Force Awakens, with 112 million views.
+When the trailer for the second film, Fifty Shades Darker, debuted online in September 2016, in less than 24 hours, it racked up more than 114 million views, shattering the previously set record for a highest-performing full-length trailer of Star Wars: The Force Awakens, with 112 million views.

 Book author and producer E L James was and is surprised by the depth of emotion the story of Anastasia Steele and Christian Grey stirred up in fans.
 At one point, she was even satisfied with the story concluding with just one book.
 E L James explains: “The first two books were written as one, and I’d stopped at the wedding proposal and thought, ‘This is great.
 I’ve left them in a good place.’
 But I got readers urging me to write more.
 I remember being on holiday and I was listening to Michael Bublé’s version of ‘You Will Never Find Another Love Like Mine,’ over and over again.
 I thought, ‘Hang on a minute.
 If I’m going to write more, what would it be?’

 “I knew the only thing I could do was to have Ana pregnant and to see Christian’s reaction, which is not great,” E L James continues.
 “I knew that’s where I wanted the story to go.
-That’s why I started writing the third book—to see him absolutely terrified, furious, when she announces that she’s pregnant.
+That’s why I started writing the third book—to see him absolutely terrified, furious when she announces that she’s pregnant.
 He goes completely ballistic, because he’s a scared child himself.”

-As production decided to film both installments, Darker and Freed, simultaneously, all were in place to pick up the story of Ana and Christian moving through the world as a married couple.
+As production decided to film both instalments, Darker and Freed, simultaneously, all were in place to pick up the story of Ana and Christian moving through the world as a married couple.
 Still, rather than just one cinematic tale split into halves, the team was committed to treating each project as a thematically and stylistically separate entity.
 This choice was reinforced by the selection of James Foley as both chapters’ director.
-The filmmaker came armed with experience of simultaneous productions on separate installments of the lauded cable series, House of Cards.
+The filmmaker came armed with the experience of simultaneous productions on separate instalments of the lauded cable series, House of Cards.

 Foley offers that filming both chapters simultaneously offered its share of rewards.
 “It wasn’t as if it was doubly challenging, because the movies are directly continuous with each other.
 It’s always dire holding one big story in your head.
 If you’re filming one movie at a time, you’re still doing it out of sequence, and have to hold the whole movie in your head.
 This time, our movie was just longer, but the emotional throughline was directly connected.
 It wasn’t like Freed starts 10 years later, where Christian and Ana are totally different people.
 It starts a few months after Darker, so there is a real continuum that made it possible to do.”